-There are several reasons someone may need a breast reconstruction surgery.
-Some need it to remove a breast cancer and are keep to have a better looking result once done.
-Most women don't even know this is an option as general surgeons simply remove the entire breast most often.
-In a lot of cases a better appearance is possible while still safely removing the cancer.
-Other women may have already had a mastectomy and are looking to restore their feminine appearance.
+In a lot of cases, a better appearance is possible while still safely removing the cancer.
+Some women may already had a mastectomy and are looking to restore their feminine appearance.
 Whatever the case, Dr. Feledy can perform the surgery with a skill that makes him the leading breast reconstruction surgeon in the region.

 “Dr. Feledy is a special doctor.
 When I was diagnosed with breast cancer, I thought my only option was to have my breasts entirely removed.
 I didn't know there were other options and that actually much of my breast could be saved.
 Dr. Feledy is a pioneer in breast cancer reconstruction surgeries." -I.D.*

-Breast reconstruction is different surgeries that aim to safely keep or restore the beauty and femininity of a women's breasts when her life is impacted with breast cancer.
+Breast reconstruction is a surgery that aim to safely keep or restore the beauty and femininity of a women's breasts when her life is impacted with breast cancer.

-One way breast reconstruction can be done is as part of the initial surgery following the mastectomy or removal of the cancer tissue from the breast.
-Salvaging the breast tissue that can remain and is not cancerous and utilizing breast implants, a cosmetic appearance can be achieved that leaves the patient waking up with breasts that can potentially look better than before their breast cancer surgery started.
-The patient can then experience waking up with the new breast already in place, sparing the experience of seeing no breast at all as had become common with general mastectomy.
+Breast reconstruction can be done as part of the initial surgery following the mastectomy or removal of the cancer tissue from the breast.
+It's possible to salvage the breast tissue that remain that is not cancerous and utilize breast implants.
+A cosmetic appearance can be achieved in which the patient wakes up with breasts that can potentially look better than before their breast cancer surgery.
+The patient can experience waking up with the new breast already in place and being spared the experience of seeing no breast at all, common with general mastectomy.

-Another way breast reconstruction can be conducted is as its own surgery, after a mastectomy was done at an earlier time.
-In this circumstance, a women may have had her breasts removed at an earlier time and she is now looking to restore the appearance of her body with cosmetic assistance.
+Another way breast reconstruction can be conducted as its own surgery, after a mastectomy that was done at an earlier time.
+In this circumstance, a women may had her breasts previously removed and she is now looking to restore the appearance of her body with cosmetic assistance.

 A mastectomy is the removal of the cancerous breast tissue and often the removal of all breast tissue.
 The most common idea of a mastectomy ends with no breast, no nipple and one scar that shows where the breast used to be.
-Working with Dr. Feledy, as a cosmetic surgeon and also a skilled breast cancer surgical specialist, this method of mastectomy doesn't need to be the norm anymore.
+Dr. Feledy is a cosmetic surgeon and a skilled breast cancer surgical specialist who can perform the typoe of surgery that eliminates the old method of mastectomy.

-A breast reconstruction is after a mastectomy has remove the cancerous tissue and Dr. Feledy uses a breast implant or other tools to reconstruct the look and beauty of the breast.
-A women doesn't have to always compromise on her inherent femininity and beauty due to breast cancer.
-A breast reconstruction surgery can save and often improve the look and beauty of the breast after the cancer is removed.
+A breast reconstruction is after a mastectomy has remove the cancerous tissue.
+Dr. Feledy uses a breast implant or other tools to reconstruct the look and beauty of the breast.
+A women doesn't have to compromise on her inherent femininity and beauty due to breast cancer.
+A breast reconstruction surgery can save and often improve the look and beauty of the breast after the cancer has been removed.

 Flap Reconstruction: This creates a skin flap using tissue taken from other parts of the body such as the back, abdomen or buttocks.
-The flap, consisting of skin, muscle and fat, is tunneled beneath the skin to the chest, creating a pocket for an implant, or in some cases, creating the breast itself.
+The flap consists of skin, muscle and fat tunnels beneath the skin to the chest creating a pocket for an implant, or in some cases, the breast itself.

 DIEP Flap Breast Reconstruction: This is an advanced free-flap breast reconstruction technique that uses the patient's own body tissues.
 It is named after the deep inferior epigastric perforator, the blood supply for the tissue flap that is transferred from the abdomen to the new breast during surgery.

 TRAM Flap Breast Reconstruction: This is a surgical technique in which tissue from the lower abdominal wall is grafted onto the chest.
-The procedure is named after the transverse rectus abdominis muscle, from which a small portion is removed, along with fat, skin, and blood vessels.
+The procedure is named after the transverse rectus abdominis muscle that a small portion is removed from, along with fat, skin, and blood vessels.

 Latissimus Dorsi Flap Breast Reconstruction: is a procedure that uses skin, tissue, and blood vessels from the upper back to rebuild the breast mound after cancerous tissue is removed during mastectomy surgery.
 This is done in combination with a breast implant.

-If you are in need of a breast reconstruction, schedule to meet with Dr. Feledy right away.
-He is a specialist in the area of breast cancer reconstruction and he will want to discuss the details of your physical scene as well as all of your options.
+If you are in need of a breast reconstruction, schedule ta meeting with Dr. Feledy right away.
+He is a specialist in the area of breast cancer reconstruction and he will want to discuss the details of your physical situation and explore all of your options.
 You can receive a consultation at either our Washington DC area office or in our Stafford, Virginia office.
 You can expect the initial consultation to take at least an hour.
 When you meet with Dr. Feledy, he will: